ProfessionallyEvil/harpoon/README.md

     \/ \/    -.____ ____.-
 ```

-## A collection of tips and tricks for container and container orchestration hacking.
+## A collection of scripts and payloads and such for hacking containers and k8s junk

-*TODO: write documentation*